Václav Kopecký

-Václav Kopecký (27 August 1897 – 5 August 1961) was a Czechoslovak Communist politician, journalist and chief ideologue of the Communist Party of Czechoslovakia during the leadership of Klement Gottwald.
-A high-ranking member of the party since the interwar era, he spent World War II in Moscow and served as minister of culture and information in the postwar government.
-Kopecký was noted for his antisemitic statements, criticizing Jews for Zionism and cosmopolitanism; he also stage-managed the Slánský trial.
+Václav Kopecký (27 August 1897 – 5 August 1961) was a Czech politician and journalist.
+He was the chief ideologue of the Communist Party of Czechoslovakia (KSČ) during the leadership of Klement Gottwald.
+A high-ranking member of the party since the interwar period, he spent World War II in Moscow and served as Minister of Culture and Minister of Information in post-war Czechoslovakia.

 Early career

-He had a proletarian upringing as the thirteenth child of a small tradesman and Sokol official.
-He joined the Communist Party of Czechoslovakia in 1921.
-During the interwar period, Kopecký was a member of the underground Karlín communist cell along with future party leaders Klement Gottwald and Rudolf Slánský.
+Kopecký had a proletarian upbringing as the thirteenth child of a small tradesman and Sokol official.
+After completing his studies at a gymnasium in Kosmonosy, he moved to Prague, where he enrolled at the Faculty of Law of Charles University but left without fulfilling his studies.
+Initially a member of the Czechoslovak Social Democratic Party (ČSSD), Kopecký joined the Communist Party of Czechoslovakia (KSČ) upon its founding in 1921.
+During the interwar period, Kopecký was a member of the underground communist cell in the Karlín area of Prague, along with future party leaders Klement Gottwald and Rudolf Slánský.
 From 1940 to 1941, Kopecký was a representative of the Comintern, spending World War II in the Soviet Union.
-In July 1944, he voiced the sentiments of the emerging Communist consensus on postwar nationality issues, which rejected Communist internationalism and accepted the Czechoslovak government-in-exile's plans for national homogenization via the expulsion of Sudeten Germans.
-Expressing hope that the Jewish question would "forever disappear... as a decoy for reactionary elements", Kopecký declared:
+In July 1944, he voiced the sentiments of the emerging Communist consensus on postwar nationality issues, which rejected proletarian internationalism and accepted the Czechoslovak government-in-exile's plans for national homogenization via the expulsion of Sudeten Germans.
+Expressing hope that the Jewish question would "forever disappear […] as a decoy for reactionary elements", Kopecký declared: